 Not Halloween Too…!
 There’s no denying we might be up against Alternative Halloween plans this year.
 Have you figured out what your family will do for Halloween 2020?
-Sure, it’s only August, but… back-to-school reminds us of a lot of other plans that could change.
-Locally, hosts of some of the popular annual Halloween parades have already canceled these events.
-It’s hard to imagine Halloween going off as usual when we’ve struggled for so long to figure out how the school year will start.
+The CDC recently stirred things up with guidance discouraging a traditional Halloween.
+Locally, hosts of some of the popular annual Halloween parades have canceled their events.
+It’s hard to imagine Halloween going off as usual when we struggled for so long to figure out how the school year will start and continue.
 But just because it may not be safe (or socially supported?) to go trick-or-treating door-to-door this year doesn’t mean you can’t still create a wildly fun and memorable Halloween 2020 for your kids!

 Is Halloween Canceled?

 It’s almost time, but it’s still tough to guess what to expect this year for Halloween.
 Despite recent lock-downs and quarantines and whispers of a second or third wave, it sounds like this truly social holiday will still go on with individual discretion.
 Community members, parents, and households can decide how they would like to celebrate Halloween on an individual basis.
 Will you give out candy?
 Will you let your kids go trick-or-treating?
 Will you opt instead to create unique memories doing other fun Halloween activities?

 What could trick-or-treating look like in 2020 in different areas of the country?